jsiegenthaler/homebridge-samsungtvht/README.md

 # homebridge-samsungtvht

-`homebridge-samsungtvht` is a Homebridge plugin allowing you to control your Samsung D-series TV and Home Theater with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.
+`homebridge-samsungtvht` is a Homebridge plugin allowing you to control your non-Tizen Samsung TV and Home Theater with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.
+Suported TVs and HTs are:
+* D-series from 2011 (confirmed working)
+* E-series from 2012 (confirmed working)
+* F-series from 2013 (confirmation needed)
+* H-series from 2014 (confirmation needed)

 This plugin displays your Samsung device as a TV or Audio Receiver Accessory with Power, Input & Remote Control capabilities in your iOS device (iPhone, iPad, iMac, etc.).